wpilibsuite/frc-docs/source/docs/yearly-overview/yearly-changelog.rst

 ## WPILib All in One Installer

-- Update to VS Code 1.94.2
+- Update to VS Code 1.95.3
 - VS Code extension updates: cpptools 1.22, javaext 1.36
 - Use shell scripts for launching tools on Linux / macOS, since macOS doesn't ship Python any more
 - Only install scripts if they are used by a specific platform
 - Make shortcuts use the app icon
-- Add AppArmor file for electron apps for Ubuntu 24.04
+- Add AppArmor file for electron apps for Ubuntu 24.04, which must be :ref:`manually installed <docs/zero-to-robot/step-2/wpilib-setup:Post-Installation>`

 ## Visual Studio Code Extension